You’re going to ARUBA! How exciting. You already know where you’re staying and what you want to do while you’re there.

-I LOVE how swimsuits have become a thing again.
 The most colourful swimsuits I have ever seen in my life were in Aruba, so I recommend you bring something bright with you too.
 Bring a few different options, you’ll be spending a lot of time in your swimwear.
-The carousel below has some of my top picks from different brands.
-They suit all different shapes and sizes.

-If you’re going to do sea-kayaking or anything along those lines make sure you get a swimsuit with fuller coverage or wear a rash vest over your suit to avoid sun burn.
+If you’re going to do sea-kayaking or anything along those lines make sure you get a swimsuit with fuller coverage, a long sleeved swimsuit or wear a rash vest over your suit to avoid sun burn.
 I got caught out with that when kayaking over to Mangel Halto.
-I put a couple of more “curve-friendly” suits in the carousel too because lord knows we are all different shapes and sizes!

-EDIT – The staff at Superfoods don’t need to see you in your swimwear!
-At least throw on a cover up before you head down the vegetable isle.
+EDIT – The staff at Superfoods don’t need to see you in your swimwear, no matter how beautiful you are!
+Throw on a cover up before you head down the vegetable isle.

 TWO PIECE SWIMWEAR